 Server

-For the Go module plumbing (replace directives, go.mod wiring, how the build picks up sibling modules), see Go server integration.
+For the Go module plumbing (the generated go.work, how the build picks up each member’s module), see Go server integration.
 This page covers the layout a package author owns.

 Declaring a server module